ms/buildtogether.tech/src/automation/index.md

 guaranteed to be clean, so if something violates style rules, treat it as a broken build.

-Style checkers are just one kind of [% i "static analysis" %][% g static_analysis %]static analysis[% /g %][% /i %] tool, since they work by parsing the source code for your program rather than by watching the program run.
+Style checkers are just one kind of [% i "static analysis" %][% g static_analysis "static analysis" %][% /i %] tool, since they work by parsing the source code for your program rather than by watching the program run.
 Compilers also do a lot of static analysis; the non-fatal warnings they produce are a lot more useful than many students realize, and a "zero warnings" policy can prevent a